Nav-app/ETHGlobal-NY/README.md

 ## Tech Stack Overview
 - WalletConnect Web3Modal
 - NFT metadata storage on IPFS
-- The Graph integration to retrieve the image of the NFT
+- The Graph integration to retrieve the image of the NFT (incomplete)
 - Contract deployment on multiple chains - see Deployed Contracts section

 ## OpenSea and Shopify Page
-- Shopify store where you can order a 3D printed objectof a given NFT https://774a58.myshopify.com/
+- Shopify store where you can order a 3D printed object of a given NFT https://774a58.myshopify.com/

 - 3D Pikachu on OpenSea